Climate-based broccoli planting guide for Cleveland, Ohio

 The most common problems here are not climatic ones.
 Gardeners usually lose ground through timing, uneven growth, or letting the crop move past its best stage.

 In Cleveland, broccoli usually has a solid seasonal margin when planted around April 1.
-Nearby water can soften some temperature swings, but local exposure still changes how quickly soil warms and how early frost settles in.
 The warmest garden spots are usually sunny protected urban lots, south-facing beds, and sites with reflected heat.
 Cooler spots like open windy properties, low cold-air pockets, and heavily shaded yards tend to warm up later and usually provide less heat.
 For broccoli, warmer garden spots usually improve early growth and can make timing a little more forgiving.

 For a broader local overview, see the Cleveland planting guide.
 You can also use the Growing Degree Day Planner to test planting dates and crop timing.